twilio/twilio-go/README.md

 please go ahead and open an issue or a PR against the relevant repositories.

 ## 🚀 Feature Update
 Twilio Go Helper Library's version 1.20.0 adds support for the application/json content type in the request body.
-See example [here](#messaging-bulk).
+See example [here][content-api-example].
 Behind the scenes Go Helper is now auto-generated via OpenAPI with this release.
 This enables us to rapidly add new features and enhance consistency across versions and languages.